ncsl/seek/doc/pipeline_description.rst

 Snakemake Rules
 ---------------
 Each of these workflows are enabled by a set of ``snakemake`` rules.
-For an in-depth explanation on each particular rule, see `rules document <rules>`_.
+For an in-depth explanation on each particular rule, see :doc:`rules document <rules>`_.

 Docker Usage in SEEK
 --------------------
 To heavily utilize Freesurfer, FSL, MRTrix3, and more, we make use of Docker.

-:doc: `To better understand how we use Docker, see our Docker playbook <docker_playbook>.`
+:doc:`To better understand how we use Docker, see our Docker playbook <docker_playbook>.`